aurangau/EMBC2026/README.md

 As can be seen, as the percentage of MRI data increases, we start to regain certainn features and high-frequency information, thus leading to better PSNR and SSIM.
 We, however, do not see any increase in overall sharpness of the restorations.

 ## Model Architecture
+For restoring the MRI scans, we developed a U-Net based model which is lightweight ($\sim$ 1.2 Million Trainable Parameters).
+The model, titled ARKNet-Lite, consists of three encoder blocks, followed by a bridge layer and three decoder blocks.
+Each encoder and decoder block consists of three convolution blocks.
+Convolution blocks, in turn, comprise of a single 3 $\times$ 3 convolution layer, followed by Batch Normalization and GeLU activation.
+For down-sampling in between layers, we use MaxPooling.
+The filter configuration was set to [16, 32, 64].